neoforged/Documentation/docs/concepts/registries.md

 Most things that require registration in the game are handled by the Forge registries.
 A registry is an object similar to a map that assigns values to keys.
 Forge uses registries with [`ResourceLocation`][ResourceLocation] keys to register objects.
 This allows the `ResourceLocation` to act as the "registry name" for objects.

 Every type of registrable object has its own registry.
-To see all registries wrapped by Forge, see the `ForgeRegistries` class.
+To see all registries wrapped by NeoForge, see the `NeoForgeRegistries` class.
 All registry names within a registry must be unique.
 However, names in different registries will not collide.
 For example, there's a `Block` registry, and an `Item` registry.
 A `Block` and an `Item` may be registered with the same name `example:thing` without colliding; however, if two different `Block`s or `Item`s were registered with the same exact name, the second object will override the first.

 Methods for Registering
 ------------------